WPTechInnovation/wpw-doc-dev/docs/index.md

 ### What it is

-Driven by the [Internet of Things](#iot), Worldpay is keen to demonstrate how you can integrate payments into everyday objects.
+Driven by the [Internet of Things](#iot) (IoT), Worldpay is keen to demonstrate how you can integrate payments into everyday objects.
 So we created Worldpay Within.

 We’ve got a series of [open source](#open-source) software development kits (SDKs) that let you make and accept payments from a range of devices.
 We’ve got SDKs for [node.js](nodejs), [Go](getting-started-with-go), [.NET](dotnet), Java and [Python 2.7 and 3](python27).
 You can download these SDKs, get playing, configure your setup, and recommend changes to our open source libraries.